Skip to content

 § 04 / The Doha Meeting That May Not Be a Meeting

 On Monday Trump announced that Iran had requested a meeting and that it would take place the next day in Doha.
 He framed it cautiously: “The meeting in Doha is going to be perhaps important, perhaps not.
 We’re going to find out,” he said, adding that the U.S. was “winning militarily.”
-White House press secretary Karoline Leavitt said envoys Steve Witkoff and Jared Kushner, the president’s son-in-law, were flying to Qatar, with technical negotiations expected on the sidelines.
+Trump White House press secretary Karoline Leavitt said envoys Steve Witkoff and Jared Kushner, the president’s son-in-law, were flying to Qatar, with technical negotiations expected on the sidelines.

 Trump said a 'perhaps important' meeting was on for Tuesday in Doha.
 Iran's Foreign Ministry and Qatari mediators said no direct U.S.-Iran talks were scheduled — only implementation discussions with Qatar.
 The accounts did not line up.
 Source: Al Jazeera; France 24; PBS NewsHour.